annie-elequin/node-libs-expo/README.md

 ## Other React Native Modules

 These are other React Native packages that implement Node core related modules.
-They are not included in node-libs-react-native, but you may find them useful separately.
+They are not included in node-libs-expo, but you may find them useful separately.

 ### `dgram`